Brabantine Gothic: Adaptations in Holland and of Zeeland

-Many churches in the former Counties of Holland and of Zeeland are built in a style sometimes inaccurately separated as Hollandic and as Zeelandic Gothic.
+Many churches in the former Counties of Holland and Zeeland are built in a style sometimes inaccurately separated as Hollandic and as Zeelandic Gothic.
 These are in fact Brabantine Gothic style buildings with concessions necessitated by local conditions.
 Thus (except for Dordrecht), because of the soggy ground, weight was saved by wooden barrel vaults instead of stone vaults and the flying buttresses required for those.
 In most cases, the walls were made of bricks but cut natural stone was not unusual.

 Everaert Spoorwater played an important role in spreading Brabantine Gothic into Holland and Zeeland.
 He perfected a method by which the drawings for large constructions allowed ordering virtually all natural stone elements from quarries on later Belgian territory, then at the destination needing merely their cementing in place.
 This eliminated storage near the construction site, and the work could be done without the permanent presence of the architect.